GradleUp/gratatouille/README.md

 Even with `org.gradle.parallel=true`, [Gradle tasks execute serially in a single module](https://docs.gradle.org/current/userguide/performance.html#parallel_execution).

-Because your task actions are pure Kotlin function, no state is shared, making them perfect candidates for parallelisation.
+Because your task actions are pure Kotlin function, no state is shared, making them perfect candidates for parallelization.

 Gratatouille uses the [Worker API](https://docs.gradle.org/current/userguide/worker_api.html) to allow parallel execution making you build faster in general.
 Use `org.gradle.workers.max` to control the maximum number of workers.

 ## Compile time task wiring

 Finally, Gratatouille encourages exposing extensions to users instead of task classes directly.
+All generated code is generated as `internal`.
 This makes it easier to have some inputs user configurable while some others are an implementation details and more generally makes it easier to evolve the public API of your plugin.

 When a task has a high number of inputs, it can become hard to track which ones have been wired and which ones haven't.
 By using a central registration point, Gratatouille enforces at build time that all inputs/outputs have been properly wired.